-The KN-24 is is a North Korean short-range ballistic missile (SRBM) first tested in August 2019.
-The missile flies on a quasi-ballistic trajectory and has an estimated maximum range of 410 km.
+The KN-24 is a North Korean short-range ballistic missile (SRBM) first tested in August 2019.
+The missile flies on a quasi-ballistic trajectory and has an estimated range of 410 km.

-North Korea first test fired the KN-24 missile near the eastern coastal city of Hamhung on August 10, 2019.
-The two test missiles reached an apogee of 48 km and a range of 400 km.1 Six days later, North Korea test fired two more KN-24 missiles from Tongchon to an apogee of 30 km and a range of 230 km.2 This flight path indicates that North Korea fired the projectiles on a depressed trajectory.
-North Korean media refers to the missile as a “tactical guided weapon” or “Juche shells.”
-The U.S. intelligence community refers to it as the KN-24.3
+North Korea first test fired the KN-24 near the eastern coastal city of Hamhung on August 10, 2019.
+The two test missiles flew a depressed trajectory, reaching an apogee of 48 km and a range of 400 km.1 Six days later, North Korea test fired two more KN-24 missiles from Tongchon to an apogee of 30 km and a range of 230 km.2 In subsequent releases, North Korean state media referred to the missiles a “tactical guided weapon.”
+The U.S. intelligence community has designated the missile as the KN-24.3

 |March 21, 2020||410||50||Two missiles launched 5 minutes apart and flew on a “variable ballistic trajectory.”|

 |August 16, 2019||230||30||Two missiles fired 15 minutes apart and flew on a depressed trajectory.|

 |August 10, 2019||400||48||Two missiles fired 15 minutes apart and reached speed of 2.1 km/sec.|

 On March 21, 2020, North Korea conducted its third test launch of the KN-24, firing two missiles from Sonchon to an apogee of 50 km and a range of 410 km.4 These missiles reportedly performed “pull-up maneuvers” in flight.5 Similar missiles, like the Russian Iskander-M SRBM, use pull-up maneuvers to orient onboard targeting systems and evade interception such maneuvers to orient active guidance systems.
 It is unclear whether the KN-24 possesses radar or other terminal seekers.